A Classic French Recipe for Chicken Fricassee

 Although as written, this is a two-day process, it is not imperative to refrigerate overnight if you really want to eat it the same day you make it.

 How to Make Coq au Vin at Home

-This post will look at some of the early history of Coq au Vin, how it was prepared years ago and how we can make it today.
-It really is not so much of a recipe, but a cooking technique that once learned can be used to prepare many dishes.
+This post will look at some of the early history of Coq au Vin, how it was prepared years ago, and how we can make it today.
+It is not so much of a recipe but a cooking technique that can be used to prepare many dishes once learned.

-You are going to see legendary cook Julia Child’s recipe for Coq au Vin as well as a video of Chef Alton Brown preparing it on TV.
-There are some polls and a place where you can make comments about anything and everything “coq au vin”
+You will see legendary cook Julia Child's recipe for Coq au Vin and a video of Chef Alton Brown preparing it on TV.
+There are some polls and a place where you can make comments about anything and everything "coq au vin"

 What Is Coq au Vin?

 Coq au Vin is one of those dishes that sounds very upper-crust and snobbish, but this dish was conceived on humble peasant farms, not in the palaces of the wealthy.
 Coq au vin is French for “rooster in wine.”

 When a rooster got too old to be useful on a farm (read: he could no longer impregnate the hens), the farmer wouldn’t just keep him as a pet.
 That would have been considered a waste of a perfectly good rooster!

 So what the farmer’s wife would do would be to kill the rooster and cook it.
 The problem is that an old rooster is tough, and his meat is full of connective tissue from years of strutting around the barnyard.

 To make this tough old bird edible, she cooked it at a low temperature and covered it with wine.
 Coq au vin is a braise or a stew.